-A light and delicious summery dish, add this chickpea and courgette curry to your repertoire today.
-Perfect for making a dent in a glut of courgettes.
-Suitable for vegans.
+This light and delicious courgette curry is perfect for making a dent in a glut of courgettes.
+Suitable for vegetarians and vegans.

 First thing's first - what are courgettes?

 If you already know what a courgette is you're probably wondering why I've even bothered to answer this question.

 The reason I've chosen to do so is that courgettes are known as zucchini in many parts of the world.
 In my experience people that call them zucchini have never heard of a courgette!

 The same goes for eggplant (aubergine), arugula (rocket) and rutabaga (swede).
 Is it just me that finds this fascinating?

 Courgettes - or zucchini - are a type of summer squash.
 Left to grow they turn into marrows.
 However, they're more common in their smaller variety - as a courgette.

 When I was a kid my dad used to grow lots of vegetables in his veggie plot at the back of our garden.